skjolber/3d-bin-container-packing/README.md

 To use the visualizer during development, make your unit tests write directly to a file in the project (see `VisualizationTest` example).

 # Get involved
 If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request.

+Note on bugs: Please follow [shuairan's](https://github.com/shuairan) example and [file a test case with a visualization](https://github.com/skjolber/3d-bin-container-packing/issues/574).

 Feel free to connect with me on [LinkedIn], see also my [Github page].